Autobuses del Norte metro station: History and construction

 Line 5 of the Mexico City Metro was built by Cometro, a subsidiary of Empresas ICA, and its last section was opened on 30 August 1982, operating from Pantitlán to Politécnico stations.
 Autobuses del Norte metro station is located at grade; the Autobuses del Norte–Instituto del Petróleo interstation is 1067 m long, while the Autobuses del Norte–La Raza section measures 975 m.
 The station's pictogram represents the front view of an intercity bus.
-The station is partially accessible for people with disabilities.
+The station is partially accessible to people with disabilities.

 In June 2006, Metro authorities replaced the railroad switches; in 2008, they had maintenance work done on the station's roof.

 Ridership

-According to the data provided by the authorities since the 2000s, commuters have averaged per year between 11,800 and 24,700 daily entrances in the last decade.
-In 2019, before the impact of the COVID-19 pandemic on public transport, the station's ridership totaled 8,280,147 passengers, which was a decrease of 77,106 passengers compared to 2018.
-In the same year, the station was the 68th busiest station of the system's 195 stations, and it was the 3rd busiest on Line 5.
+According to the data provided by the authorities since the 2000s, and before the impact of the COVID-19 pandemic on public transport, commuters averaged per year between 22,400 and 24,800 daily entrances between 2013 and 2019; the station had a ridership of 8,280,147 passengers in 2019, which was a decrease of 77,106 passengers compared to 2018.
+Also in 2019, Autobuses del Norte metro station was the 68th busiest station of the system's 195 stations and it was the third busiest on Line 5.